gurupage/login-app-automation/README.md

 - **Screenshot Capture**
   - During test execution, screenshots are taken at various steps (after form fill-out, after login) and embedded into the HTML report using the `screenshot_helper` fixture.

+- **Video Capture**
+  - During test execution, videos are taken and embedded into the HTML report.

 - **HTML Report Generation**
-  - The execution results are output as a self-contained HTML report using the `pytest-html` plugin.
+  - The execution results are output as a HTML report using the `pytest-html` plugin.

 ## Directory Structure